10/24/2024

 Steve Malcolm

 Yeah, thank you.
-Morning guys.
+Morning, guys.
 Thanks for taking the question.
-Yeah, a couple please.
-First, just on the restructuring plans and I'm wondering if you can maybe update some conversations you're having with the unions, you know, and when you expect to get clearance sign off, you know, for your various programs across the region.
+Yeah, a couple, please.
+First, just on the restructuring plans, and I'm wondering if you can maybe update some conversations you're having with the unions, you know, and when you expect to get, you know, clearance sign-off, you know, for your various programmes across the region.
 That'd be great.
-And then just coming back to service revenues, Eric and Patrick, appreciate the extra color on the short term, but I'd still like to sort of try and better understand, you know, how you kind of hate the word inflect second half of next year.
-Obviously, you're going to have a bigger impact from the loss of the ice revenues in the second half.
+And then just coming back to service revenues, Eric and Patrick, appreciate the extra color on the short term.
+But I'd still like to sort of try and better understand, you know, how you kind of I hate the word inflect second half of next year.
+I mean, obviously, you're going to have a bigger impact from the loss of the ice revenues in the second half.
 I mean, do you have sort of specific pricing programs in mind already for the second half of next year?
-And, you know, are you linked to sort of economic growth recovery?
-You know, are the second half growth ambitions?
-Because if you're going to grow kind of low ones in the first half, you're going to need to grow, you know, nearly 3% in the second half to hit the 2%.
-So, you know, I know it's difficult given commercial sensitive.
-Is there any sort of extra confidence you can give us that you can absorb that loss of ice and still be exiting the year, you know, two and a half, 3% to get to two would be great.
-Thanks a lot.
+And, you know, are you, you know, how linked to sort of economic growth recovery, you know, are the second half growth ambitions because if you're going to grow kind of low ones in the first half you're going to need to grow you know nearly three percent in the second half to hit the two percent so you know i know it's difficult given commercial sensitivity is there any sort of extra confidence you can give us that you can absorb that loss of ice and still be exiting the year you know two and a half three percent to get to two would be great thanks a lot

 speaker